-1 Introduction
+1. Introduction

-In recent years 3D user interfaces (UIs) have become more and more popular and widespread due to the requirements of several application areas, where twodimensional desktop systems lack immersive and intuitive interaction.
-Bi-manual interactions or six degrees of freedom (DoFs) manipulations, which do not require much effort and are easy to learn even for non-experts, have increased the user's ability to perform complex interaction tasks.
-Current 3D UIs are technologydriven solutions providing more immersive exploration of and interaction with complex datasets, in particular by using stereoscopic projection and tracked six
+In recent years 3D user interfaces (UIs) have become more and more popular and widespread due to the requirements of several application areas, where two-dimensional desktop systems lack immersive and intuitive interaction.
+In addition the user's ability to perform complex interaction tasks increased, since bi-manual interactions or six degrees of freedom (DoFs) manipulations do not require much effort and are easy to learn even for non-experts.